cloudnativelabs/kube-router/Documentation/README.md

 Network services controller is responsible for reading the services and endpoints information from Kubernetes API server and configure IPVS on each cluster node accordingly.

-Please read blog for design details and pros and cons compared to iptables based Kube-proxy https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/
+Please our read blog for design details and pros and cons compared to iptables based Kube-proxy https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/

 Demo of Kube-router's IPVS based Kubernetes network service proxy